Saturday, September 6, 2025

 Before retirement, I focused on building my own investment portfolio, appropriately taking and managing necessary risks, and refused to purchase any private insurance packages (this was a personal choice made by me after I had already obtained the national MediShield Life insurance and completed a personal risk assessment, and does not constitute general advice), so I did not have to pay premiums.

-After retirement, my investment portfolio, comprised of Unit Trusts, high-dividend stocks and Singapore Government Bonds (SSBs), provided a steady cash flow, allowing me to smoothly transition from work income to passive income, which is completely tax-free in Singapore.
+After retirement, my investment portfolio, composed of Unit Trusts, high-dividend stocks and Singapore Government Bonds (SSBs), provided a steady cash flow, allowing me to smoothly transition from work income to passive income, which is completely tax-free in Singapore.

 I never dream of getting rich overnight.
 My fundamental financial philosophy is to increase income, reduce unnecessary expenses, and rapidly increase reliable investments.

-The final total is SGD $667, which account about 29.73% of my monthly passive income.
+The final total is SGD $667, which account for about 29.73% of my monthly passive income.
 This means I still have some left over 70.27% for medical treatment, travel, or investment.
 Currently, approximately 43% of my total annual passive income is reinvested in DBS Bank retail unit trusts in Singapore.

 No comments: